AIP Publishing

 Starting off, I asked myself initial questions – Who are our users?
 How do they use the website?
 What frustrations do they run into?

-Using Crazy Egg, a web optimization tool, I analyzed data from 18,000 users.
-The heatmaps below show user interactions, with warmer colors representing higher engagement.
+I used Crazy Egg to extract data from 18,000 users on the current landing page.
+These heatmaps show user interactions, with warmer colors representing higher engagement.

-Most users only click on the search bar, highlighting its importance, but also revealing that other resources aren't being utilized.
+Most users only click on the search bar, resulting in other resources not being utilized.

-Almost all users drop-off the page once they scroll down, showing a need to make content on the page easier to understand and use.
+Most users leave once they scroll, suggesting a need to make content easier to understand and use.

-Visitors abandon the website quickly, missing out on valuable resources and tools beyond the search bar.
+Visitors abandon the website quickly, missing out on valuable resources beyond the search bar.

 Increase Engagement